InvertedBit/linenoise-ng/README.md

 can work even on ANSI.SYS compatible terminals, since no VT220 specific sequences are used anymore.

-The original library has currently about 1100 lines of code.
-In order to use it in your project just look at the *example.c* file in the source distribution, it is trivial.
+The original library has currently about 4100 lines of code.
+In order to use it in your project just look at the *example.cpp* file in the source distribution, it is trivial.
 Linenoise is BSD code, so you can use both in free software and commercial software.